DIY Copywriting? You mean, “Write my own copy without taking copywriting courses or hiring a pro?”

 Some copywriters believe this is the most important step in copywriting.
 A few copywriters even suggest you sing your copy.
 It doesn’t have to be on key.

 The disadvantage: If you’re not confident about your writing ability, or you’re moving to a new market, you’ll keep finding things to change.
-You can get into a never-ending cycle, where you review your copy, make changes and then realized you need to make more changes.
+You can get into a never-ending cycle, where you review your copy, make changes, and then realize you need to make more changes.
 I’ve seen people paralyzed for months as they tweak, tweak and over-think their copy.
 Hey, I’ve been paralyzed for days or weeks myself.

 So it’s time to…